The Role of the Electrician

 Electricians responding to emergency situations rely on a variety of specialised tools designed for quick and effective repairs.
 Insulated hand tools, such as pliers and screwdrivers, ensure safety while handling live wires.
 Furthermore, voltage testers are crucial for identifying electrical issues and establishing the presence of current.
 Portable power tools, including drills and saws, may also be necessary when structural work is needed alongside electrical repairs.

-What types of tools do electricians use for emergency repairs?
+do electricians use for emergency repairs?

 Electricians typically use a variety of tools for emergency repairs, including screwdrivers, pliers, wire strippers, multimeters, and voltage testers.
 They may also use specialised equipment depending on the nature of the repair.